alchitry/alchitry.github.io/content/tutorials/register-interface.md

 You should see your board's first two LEDs turn on.
 Try writing a few other values just to make sure it's working as expected.

-_Don't forget to disconnect from the board when you are done.
+Don't forget to disconnect the register interface by clicking the chain icon.
-You won't be able to program it while connected._  (disconnect in the interface)
+You won't be able to program it while connected.

 If you try to read from an address other than 0, you'll get an error along the lines of "Read failed: Read 0 but expected 4 bytes!"